127-year-old water main gives way under NYC's Times Square, flooding streets, subways

 It took DEP crews about an hour to find the source of the leak and shut the water off, Aggarwala said.

-The excavation left “a big hole at the intersection of 40th Street and Seventh Avenue,” he said.
+The excavation left a big hole at the intersection of 40th Street and Seventh Avenue, where workers were digging with heavy equipment to get to the broken section of pipe.

 While that intersection remained closed to car traffic, surrounding streets were open by rush hour.

 Subway service, however, was suspended through much of Manhattan on the 1, 2 and 3 lines, which run directly under the broken pipe.
+Service was restored with delays by midday, New York City Transit CEO Richard Davey said.

 Aggarwala said it appeared that only two local businesses were without left without water at the start of the work day.